sumit-mundra/sumit-mundra.github.io/content/blog/chronicle-wire-grpc-exp3.md

 +++
-title = 'Chronicle Wire with gRPC' date = '2024-11-17T21:14:08+05:30'
-draft = false
+title = 'Integrating Chronincle Wire with GRPC backend' date = '2024-11-17T21:14:08+05:30' draft = false
 +++

-# Integrating Chronincle Wire within GRPC based backend

-## Intro
+# Intro

 Recently, I got introduced to [chronicle wire](http://chronicle.software/chronicle-wire-object-marshalling/0) as a high performance serialization library.
 While [gRPC](http://grpc.io) based concurrency/latency benefits had always been on top of my mind, I wanted to put theories to test.
 So, I married the two tasks together.
 Voila, the ask is to test for a custom grpc backend not utilizing protocol buffers serialization for transport, but chronicle wire.

 ## Setup